access-softek/pauth-toolchain-build-scripts/README.md

 mount output/llvm-pauth.squashfs /opt/llvm-pauth
 ```

-The Clang compiler driver is installed to `/opt/llvm-pauth/bin`, the PAuth-enabled
+The Clang compiler driver is located in `/opt/llvm-pauth/bin`, the PAuth-enabled
 sysroot is `/opt/llvm-pauth/aarch64-linux-pauthtest` (alternatively, a non-PAuth
-triple `aarch64-linux-musl` can be used with `/opt/llvm-pauth/aarch64-linux-musl`
+triple `aarch64-linux-musl` can be used with `/opt/llvm-pauth/aarch64-linux-musl` -
-sysroot - both sysroots are configured for the corresponding triples via Clang
+both sysroots are configured for the corresponding triples via Clang configuration
-config files: `/opt/llvm-pauth/bin/aarch64-unknown-linux-*.cfg`).
+files: `/opt/llvm-pauth/bin/aarch64-unknown-linux-*.cfg`).

-Programs can be compiled with
+Programs can be compiled with options like these

 ```
 $ /opt/llvm-pauth/bin/clang++ -target aarch64-linux-pauthtest -march=armv8.3-a hello-world.cpp -o hello-world